nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case2/data/status_mappings/README.md

-To align the status values in the place name data with the Place Name Ontology, the [status.csv](\status.csv) file was used as the source dataset.
-Each existing status value in the file was mapped to the corresponding status class defined in the Place Name Ontology, ensuring consistency between the dataset and the ontology.
+Some status values in the datasets did not exactly match the status classes defined in the Place Name Ontology.
+Therefore, the `status.csv` file was used to map these status values to the most relevant corresponding status classes in the Place Name Ontology.
+This mapping ensures that the status information is aligned with the ontology and used during the semantic enrichment process.